Queeno11/Data-Portal-Brief-Generator/HC_1page_design.knit.md

 \vspace{-0.75mm}

-* **Child mortality rate.**  The mortality rate for children ages 5-14 is **17** per 1,000 children aged 5 (2022), compared to 20 in 2017.
-The indicator is higher than the regional average.
+* **Child mortality rate.**  The mortality rate for children ages 5-14 is **2** per 1,000 children aged 5 (2022), compared to 3 in 2017.
+The indicator is lower than the regional average.
-* **Learning poverty.** In 2019, **83%** of children at the end-of-primary age could not read and understand a simple text, adjusted by out-of-school children.
+* **Learning poverty.** In 2021, **41%** of children could not read and understand a simple text, by age 10, compared to 44% in 2016.
 The indicator is above the regional average.
-* **Primary school completion rate.** The primary school completion rate at the official entrance age of the last grade of that level is  **63%** (2021), compared to 62% in 2016.
+* **Primary school completion rate.** The primary school completion rate is  **87%** (by the official entrance age of the last grade) (2022), compared to 107% in 2017.
 The indicator is lower than the regional average.

 \vspace{-6.5mm}